anatoly314/async-habr-translate/README.md

 ### Tasks, Ticks, and Web API

-A task is JavaScript code that executes in the call stack.
-A tick is the execution of a task in the call stack.
+A task in JavaScript refers to a piece of code that is executed within the call stack.
+A tick, on the other hand, represents a single iteration of the event loop, during which tasks in the call stack are processed.
 Web API refers to properties and methods in the global Window object.

 Web API methods can work either synchronously or asynchronously: the former will execute in the current tick, while the latter will execute in one of the following ticks.